English Department

 Credit: 1.0

 The 9th grade gifted English curriculum emphasizes project-based instruction, group instruction, and guided discussion.
 Students study parallel units with the 9th grade gifted World Cultures course focusing on world literature.
-Students are able to engage in independent research studies and learn about a diverse array of authors.
+Students will engage in independent research studies and learn about a diverse array of authors.
 Students also concentrate on developing focused, clear, and well-organized writing in all formats.
 Summer reading will be encouraged.

 Academic Writing: Foundations of Thought and Composition (College Prep) [01101]